PrestaShop/prestashop.github.io/news/_posts/2016-02-11-prestashop-1-7-faq.md

 The Starter Theme and the default 1.7 theme use Smarty -- but contrary to the 1.5-1.6 theme system, PS 1.7 uses Smarty as a templating engine, not as a programming language, so developers should really appreciate the change :)

 Most of the work on the new default theme has been in extracting all the business logic from the templates and a lot of business logic from controllers too.
-It makes it a much better foundation than 1.6 for further improvements.
+It makes it a much better foundation than the 1.6 system for further improvements.

 ### What’s the story about a UI KIt?